kaiprabasudanta/ATmega328P-SDB/README.md

 This project involves designing a Safe Deposit Box (SDB) system using the ATmega328P microcontroller.
 The SDB is intended to be used in hotels for secure storage of valuable items.
 The design includes a custom PCB layout and various features for control and monitoring.

+**Designed by Nur Rahman Affan Salim in Jakarta, Indonesia.
+This project is open-source.**

 ## Features

 - **ATmega328P** microcontroller as the core of the system.